 MARICO LIMITED v.
 ABHIJEET BHANSALI

 In this case Mr. Abhjeet Bhansali (Social Media Influencer) who tested and shared with the viewers to find out that the quality of the coconut oil.
 He showcased that after refrigeration the organic coconut oil is transparent and the Marico Limited’s product has a much yellowish tint.
-He further draws the conclusion that the Marico Limited’s product is not generally unrefined and is a much more inferior in the quality of the cold-pressed coconut oil and this has resulted in the Marico Limited’s product being extracted using the expeller pressed in process, from the fact that the parachute coconut oil will show a slight yellow tint and emit a very strong odor.
+Then further draws the conclusion that the Marico Limited’s product is not generally unrefined and is a much more inferior in the quality of the cold-pressed coconut oil and this has resulted in the Marico Limited’s product being extracted using the expeller pressed in process, from the fact that the parachute coconut oil will show a slight yellow tint and emit a very strong odor.

 He finally concluded that the Marico Limited’s product is not exactly extracted from fresh coconut oil, instead it uses the expeller-pressed process.
 This is the reason for the yellowish tint and the strong odor.
 The Marico Limited’s claimed the contents in the video is defamatory, false and made without any expert knowledge and filed a case against him.